The importance of 'time in the market' rather than 'timing the market'

 ‘Focus on the escalator rather than the yo-yo’

-And whilst volatility and equity bear markets make all the usual challenges of being a long-term investor that much more difficult, it’s at times like these that it’s valuable to remind oneself that it’s ’time in the market’, rather than ‘timing the market’ that counts.
+And whilst volatility and equity bear markets can make all the usual challenges of being a long-term investor that much more difficult, with extreme market swings potentially creating a sense that “this time it’s different”, it’s exactly at times like these that it’s important stay focused on your long-term objectives, and valuable to remind oneself that it’s ’time in the market’, rather than ‘timing the market’ that counts.

 'Timing the market' by selling at the top and buying at the bottom sounds straightforward in principle, but in reality is virtually impossible.
 Ironically, the best performing days of the market often occur in close proximity to the worst, so trying to beat the market by taking short-term positions to avoid losses can often mean missing out on the days in which the market grew the most.
 Using the FTSE 100 again as an indicative index to illustrate this point, an investment of £100,000 made in January 2000 and left invested until January 2024 would have delivered a return of £263,152.
 Missing out on just the 10 best performing days during that 24 year period would result in a return of just £200,493, effectively costing the investor 63% on their overall return*.